AllenCell/camera-alignment-core/README.md

 #   1. Generate a similarity transformation matrix;
 #   2. Apply that matrix to a (potentially) multi-scene, (potentially) multi-timepoint biological image;
 #   3. Apply that matrix to the optical_control itself
-#       (to produce a reference alignment that can be consulted to check on alignment quality).
+#       (e.g., to produce a reference alignment that can be consulted to assess alignment quality).
+#
 # This snippet shows using only the required parameters, but `Align` also takes optional keyword arguments
 # for specifying which channels within `optical_control` to treat as the
 # reference and the shift for the purpose of producing the similarity transformation matrix.